List of Voltron characters: Lion Voltron (Golion)

 A sentient robot created by King Alfor on Arus to fight against the armies of Planet Doom.
-Among Voltron's weapons are the Spinning Laser Blade, Lion Head Attack, Lion Torches, Sting Ray Missiles, Ion Darts, Eye Beams, Electro-Force Cross, Lion Lariat, Electro-Saber, Argon Force Field, and the Blazing Sword, his ultimate weapon.
-Voltron was later separated into the five Lions by Haggar.
 In the first-season finale of The Third Dimension, Voltron was destroyed, but recreated in the beginning of the second season, and would go on to be reconfigured into Stealth Voltron whenever he passed into another dimension.

-In Voltron Force, due to Vince's mysterious powers, Voltron can reconfigure himself with a different lion to form the main body while the Black Lion becomes a limb.
+In Voltron Force, Vince's powers allow Voltron to reconfigure with a different lion to form the main body while the Black Lion becomes a limb.
 Additionally, Voltron can use Daniel's VoltCom powers to boost the speed of the lions, his formation sequence and himself.
 With Larmina's VoltCom powers, Voltron gains improved hand-to-hand combat skills and a Blazing Katana which he wields alongside his Blazing Sword.
-Also revealed in Voltron Force is that many planets have had connections to Voltron's creation – Arus, Earth, Balto, and Ariel.

 In Legendary Defender, Voltron was the ultimate weapon in the universe created by the inhabitants of Altea and Daibazaal but was scattered across the universe on Alfor's order to keep it out of the hands of the Galra Empire.
 The Black Lion remained inside the Castle of Lions, inaccessible unless the other four were recovered, while the other four were hidden on various planets, with the Blue Lion ending up on Earth.
 The Red Lion was later found and captured by the Galrans, but rescued by Keith after he bonded with it.
 These versions of the Voltron Lions will only bond with particular pilots, with the Red Lion notably refusing to bond with Keith until he had proven himself.
 In this version it was Allura herself who created Voltron, and her life force is tied to the giant robot and its Lion components all the while her father, Alfor created the Black Lion.
 Each Lion has the ability to fire laser blasts, and each provides a unique weapon to the united Voltron form that is unlocked by each Paladin's use of their Bayard; a massive sword can also be formed by combining all of the Bayards except the black one.
 When the Black Bayard is returned, the sword is revealed to take on the form of the Blazing Sword.